-An ambitious goal to rid New Zealand of the most damaging introduced predators that threaten our nation’s natural taonga, our economy and primary sector.
+It’s an ambitious goal to restore New Zealand’s natural taonga, economy and primary sector.

 There many organisations and people involved in achieving this goal including: